CounterpartyXCP/Documentation/CLI/counterparty-cli.md

 **Windows**

-Download and decompress the last release: [https://github.com/CounterpartyXCP/counterparty-cli/releases](https://github.com/CounterpartyXCP/counterparty-cli/releases)
+Download and decompress the last release [https://github.com/CounterpartyXCP/counterparty-cli/releases](https://github.com/CounterpartyXCP/counterparty-cli/releases) or use pip3 (`pip3 install --upgrade counterparty-cli`)

 ## Configuration and Maintenance

 The paths to the **configuration** files, **log** files and **database** files are printed to the screen when starting the server in ‘verbose’ mode:
 	`$ counterparty-server --verbose start`

-By default, the **configuration files** is located in the following directories:
+By default, the **configuration files** are named `server.conf` and `client.conf` and located in the following directories:

 * Linux: `~/.config/counterparty/`
 * Windows: **TODO**

 And the log files are named as follows:
-* `client.conf`
+* `counterparty.client.log`
-* `server.conf`
+* `counterparty.server.log`

 **Logging** and **database files** are handled by [`counterparty-lib`](counterparty_lib.md).